"Ombuds" is a Swedish word referring to an official designated to informally resolve complaints.

-Although in-person meetings are recommended, the office can accommodate a telephone appointment.
+Although in-person meetings are recommended, the office can accommodate both zoom and telephone appointments.

 When you call the office, you will be asked for your name and number in case your appointment needs to rescheduled.
 If you prefer, you can choose to remain anonymous.

 The ombuds staff are paid by UCSB to be a neutral, confidential and independent resource for members of the University community for the resolution of complaints and disputes.
 The Office of the Ombuds reports to the Executive Vice Chancellor for budgetary and administrative purposes only, not related to case content.
 The Office of the Ombuds is compliant with the International Ombudsman Association Code of Ethics and Standards of Practice, which require an ombuds to be independent of management and to remain neutral.
 The ombuds will disclose or recuse themselves entirely from matters where a conflict exists between their duty of neutrality and their own private interests.

 Call (805) 893-3285.
 If your question can not be answered over the phone, you can schedule an appointment.